-Key Findings and Evidence Standard met?
-2 The inspector examined the staff rosters.
+The inspector examined the staff rosters.
 There was sufficient staff in place to meet the minimum staffing requirements during day and night appropriate to fulfil the school's statement of purpose and the needs of individual children.
 There was evidence in the records that the staffing levels were adjusted to meet the specific needs and numbers of children.
 There was a written record of which children and adults are sleeping in the residence each night available for both children and staff.

-The school now needs to develop and formalise a written staffing policy in accordance with NMS 28.2 as follows:
+The school has developed and formalised a written staffing policy in accordance with NMS 28.2.